smspillaz/reading/papers/ethics/situation_method_in_magic.md

 ---
-title: Situating Methods in the Magic of Big Data and Artificial Intelligence
+title: "Situating Methods in the Magic of Big Data and Artificial Intelligence"
 ---